cbarkinozer/Java/Spring/Spring.md

 }
 ```

-Note: The elimination of boilerplate code can also be done by implementing kotlin data classes into java projects.
+Notes: The elimination of boilerplate code can also be done by implementing kotlin data classes into java projects.
+Java Records(java v14) are java-based solution alternative to Lombok that is expected to replace Lombok in the future.
+In Intellij IDEA, we can see Lombok implemented java methods from structure section.

 ### **Hibernate**
 **Object-Relational Model(ORM)**: A programming technique for converting data between incompatible type systems using object-oriented programming languages.